richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 <a name="configuration"/>
 ### Configuration

-EmrEtlRunner requires a YAML format configuration file to run.
-There is a configuration file template available in the SnowPlow GitHub repository at [`/3-etl/emr-etl-runner/config/config.yml`] [config-yml].
+StorageLoader requires a YAML format configuration file to run.
+There is a configuration file template available in the SnowPlow GitHub repository at [`/4-storage/storage-loader/config/config.yml`] [config-yml].
 The template looks like this:

 ```yaml
 :aws: